LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-10-conditional-flows.md

 # Conclusion

 Now this is fantastic (if I do say so myself) but isn't that useful in the general case of data analysis where our conditional variables are data.
 In which case we can't just sample them willy-nilly and they often depend on the parameters of interest (kind of the point of all this...).
-This would be fine to approximate a single observation like this which is quite useful in the case that it is intractable.
+This would be fine with a couple modifications to approximate a single observation like this which is quite useful in the case that it is intractable.
 However, doing all this for the case of a posterior for an entire set of data requires a little more work that I'll instead put into a post on Simulation-Based Inference which is the realm that this is in.